Sampling random graph homomorphisms and applications to network data analysis: Motif sampling and MCMC sampling algorithms

 \subsection{Concentration and statistical inference}

 Suppose $(\x_{t})_{t\ge 0}$ is the pivot chain of homomorphisms $F\rightarrow \G$, and let $g:[k]^{[n]}\rightarrow \mathbb{R}^{d}$ be a function for some $d\ge 1$.
-In the previous subsection, we observed that various observables on the network $\G$ can be realized as the expected value $\mathbb{E}[g(\x)]$ under the starionay distribution $\pi_{F\rightarrow \G}$, so according to Corollary \ref{cor:time_avg_observables}, we can approximate them by time averages of increments $g(\x_{t})$ for suitable choice of $g$.
-A natural question to follow is that if we take the time average for the first $N$ steps, is it possible to infer about the true value $\mathbb{E}[g(\x)]$?
+In the previous subsection, we observed that various observables on the network $\G$ can be realized as the expected value $\mathbb{E}[g(\x)]$ under the stationary distribution $\pi_{F\rightarrow \G}$, so according to Corollary \ref{cor:time_avg_observables}, we can approximate them by time averages of increments $g(\x_{t})$ for a suitable choice of $g$.
+A natural question to follow is that if we take the time average for the first $N$ steps, is it possible to \commHL{infer the stationary expectation} $\mathbb{E}[g(\x)]$?

-The above question can be addressed by applying the McDiarmid's inequality for Markov chains (see, e.g., \cite[Cor.
+The above question can be addressed by applying McDiarmid's inequality for Markov chains (see, e.g., \cite[Cor.
 2.11]{paulin2015concentration}) together with the upper bound on the mixing time of pivot chain provided in Theorems \ref{thm:pivot_chain_mixing}.